G-Core/product-documentation/documentation/cloud/logging-as-a-service/configure-logging-and-view-your-logs.md

 If you forget your credentials, click **Generate credentials** again for a new pair.
 Don’t forget to update your credentials in the settings of the installed log shippers.

-If you use Logging in multiple regions (Step 2), a new storage will be created in each region, and you will need to generate unique credentials for each one.
+If you use Managed Logging in multiple regions (Step 2), a new storage will be created in each region, and you will need to generate unique credentials for each one.

 5\.
 Select a log shipper (e.g. <a href="https://gcore.com/docs/cloud/logging-as-a-service/install-a-log-shipper/install-and-configure-fluent-bit" target="_blank">Fluent Bit</a>, <a href="https://gcore.com/docs/cloud/logging-as-a-service/install-a-log-shipper/install-and-configure-filebeat" target="_blank">Filebeat</a>, or <a href="https://gcore.com/docs/cloud/logging-as-a-service/install-a-log-shipper/install-and-configure-logstash" target="_blank">Logstash</a>) that supports Kafka output.